RobertSundling/neato-botvac/README.md

 Before installing new firmware, your robot will create a folder called `RobotLogs` on the USB drive and fill it with things like log files and crash dumps.
 This can take a long time.

 You can use the free [Neato Toolio](https://github.com/jdredd87/NeatoToolio) utility to clear these files from the robot.
-If done in advance, this speed up the firmware update process.
+If done in advance, this can speed up the firmware update process.

 Connecting your robot using Neato Toolio is outside the scope of this document, however it is fairly straightforward with an appropriate USB cable connected to your computer.
 Once you have it connected and talking, in Toolio use the "ClearFiles" option under "Tools" and click the second button to clear all of the data.
 (You may also safely click each of the two buttons in turn if you want to delete the files in stages.)